 Don’t pack!
 These things are available here

-- Food: There are foreign food stores in Saga and Fukuoka city centers and online shopping sites where you can purchase things you crave.
-Arrange for friends and family to send you care packages instead!
+- Food: There are foreign food stores in Saga and Fukuoka city centers and plenty of online shops.
+And you’ll arrive in intense heat that could melt or spoil any foodstuffs.
+Shop once you arrive or arrange for friends and family to send you care packages instead!